Battle of Five Forks: Ayres starts V Corps attack; Sheridan at front

 Ayres's right flank brigade under Colonel (Brevet Brigadier General) James Gwyn had moved well ahead of Crawford's division and began to waver as the troops realized they might be exposed to a flank attack.
 On his horse, Sheridan called for his battle flag.
 He rode among the soldiers shouting encouragement, threats, profanities and orders to close ranks.
 His color sergeant was killed.
 Another staff officer was wounded and at least two other staff officers' horses were killed.
 Sheridan and Ayres and his officers managed to quickly get the troops under control and order them forward again.
 This time some of Ransom's defenders broke for the rear.
 McGregor's gunners limbered up their four artillery pieces and pulled out just as Ayres's men came over the earthworks.
 Ayres's men killed or captured all of Ransom's men who had not fled.

 As some of his men got away from the crumbling line, Ransom had to be freed from under his wounded and grounded horse.
 An officer in one of Ransom's regiments later wrote: "The Yankees simply run over us and crowded us so that it became impossible to shoot."
 The color-sergeant of the 190th Pennsylvania Infantry Regiment planted the first Union flag on the Confederate line.

 Sheridan jumped his horse over the berm and landed among Confederates who had thrown down their weapons and were waiting to surrender.
 When they asked him what to do, Sheridan pointed to the rear and said: "Go over there.
 Get right along, now.
 Drop your guns; youll never need them any more.
 You'll be safe over there.
 Are there any more of you?
 We want every one of your fellows."
 Ayres had taken the key to the entire Confederate line, over 1,000 prisoners and eight battle flags but among the Union casualties was Colonel (Brevet Brigadier General) Frederick Winthrop who was mortally wounded and Colonel Richard N. Bowerman who was severely wounded.
-Colonel James Grindley assumed command of Winthrop's brigade while Colonel David L. Stanton took charge of Bowerman's brigade.
+Colonel (Brevet Brigadier General) James G. Grindlay assumed command of Winthrop's brigade while Colonel David L. Stanton took charge of Bowerman's brigade.
+For his actions during the engagement, Grindlay was subsequently awarded the Medal of Honor for leading his brigade into the works and capturing multiple battle flags and numerous prisoners.

 Soon after Sheridan jumped his horse into the Confederate works, an orderly reported to him that Colonel Forsyth of his staff had been killed.
 Sheridan replied; "It's no such thing.
 I don't believe a word of it.
 You'll find Forsyth's alright."
 Ten minutes later, Forsyth rode up and Sheridan shouted: "There!
 I told you so."
 Sheridan ordered Ayres to halt and reform his division.
 When it was obvious that the Confederate line in fact had given way, Sheridan ordered Ayres to move forward.